 First: It’s probably a power strip or Universal Power Supply (UPS)

-Do NOT plug them into a power strip or surge protector if you can avoid it.
+Do not plug either PowerLine adapter into a power strip or surge protector if you can avoid it.
 These often filter out the signal.
-Only very cheap power strips, as well as a handful of minimalist extension cords (like the GE one I recommend) will not block the signal.
-When in doubt, plug right into the wall.
+Only simple power strips (like the GE one I recommend) will not block the signal.
+When in doubt, plug directly into the wall.
+And don’t forget to check the adapter that’s near your router.
+This also needs to be plugged directly into the wall.

 Second: It might be the outlet